Immediate Steps to Take After Receiving an FDA 483: Don’t Risk a Warning Letter

-Receiving an FDA Form 483 (often referred to as simply a 483) can be a stressful and pivotal moment for any company in regulated industries such as pharmaceuticals, medical devices, cosmetics, food, or dietary supplements.
+Receiving an FDA 483 (often referred to as simply a 483) can be a stressful and pivotal moment for any company in regulated industries such as pharmaceuticals, medical devices, cosmetics, food, or dietary supplements.
 This document is issued by FDA inspectors when they identify conditions that may violate industry regulations during an inspection.
 While a 483 is not an official FDA action, failing to address its observations can escalate into more serious consequences, including Warning Letters, product recalls, or even legal action.

-The Consequences of Ignoring an FDA Form 483
+The Consequences of Ignoring an FDA 483

-Ignoring an FDA Form 483 or submitting a delayed or inadequate response can result in several severe consequences, such as:
+Ignoring an FDA 483 or submitting a delayed or inadequate response can result in several severe consequences, such as:

 • Issuance of a Warning Letter: A Warning Letter is a more serious notification that indicates a failure to adequately address the 483.
 This can lead to public disclosure, harming your reputation.